NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Undercover Lotus Guard.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Charisma**, and one is a free ability boost.

 You're trained in the Deception skill, Art Lore, **and** Underworld Lore.
 You gain a +1 circumstance bonus to Deception, Diplomacy, and Intimidation checks to Interact with Lotus Guards and high-ranking criminals like guild masters, gang leaders, and mob bosses.
-You gain the [[Feats/Charming Liar|Charming Liar]] skill feat.
+You gain the [[Charming Liar|Charming Liar]] skill feat.

 *Source: Pathfinder: Agents of Edgewatch Player's Guide* *OGL*